-A fitness partner is the ultimate motivation which will hold you accountable to just show up and workout in the first place, because you don’t want to let that person down (Jeffery et al 1998).
-It’s a lot easier to let yourself down and make excuses then it is to let someone else down.
+A fitness partner is an ultimate motivation that will hold you accountable to just show up and workout in the first place because you don’t want to let that person down (Jeffery et al 1998).
+It’s a lot easier to let yourself down and make excuses than it is to let someone else down.

 One interesting way to help you stick to your New Year’s resolutions is to keep them to yourself.
 There is some interesting research out there that indicates that those who tell their goals numerous people are actually less likely to stick to those resolutions (Gollwitzer et al 2009).

-It seems that telling everyone about your goals actually satisfies your self-identify to a degree where putting in the actual hard work doesn’t seem that important or as good of an idea.
+It seems that telling everyone about your goals actually satisfies your self-identity to a degree where putting in the actual hard work doesn’t seem that important or as good of an idea.

-In respect to fitness goals and motivation, science has demonstrated that a multifaceted approach is the most effect at keeping you on your path to your goals (Li 1998).
+In respect to fitness goals and motivation, science has demonstrated that a multifaceted approach is the most effective at keeping you on your path to your goals (Li 1998).